• Double-bridge static cone penetrometer

 B. Delete all calibration data

-In this state, deleted data cannot be recovered (equivalent to emptying the trash).
-Please note: If you have a large amount of data and have already restored some of it from the processing section, it’s recommended to occasionally empty the trash—this won’t cause any confusion.
+Data deleted in this state cannot be recovered (equivalent to a full wipe).
+Please note: If you have a large amount of data and have already restored it multiple times during data processing, and it’s been a long time since the last restoration, it’s best to perform a full wipe—it won’t cause any confusion.

-Press the A key: Delete in-flight measurement data
+Press the A key: Delete in-device measurement data

-Press the B key: Delete in-flight calibration data
+Press the B key: Delete in-device calibration data

 #JK00001 Static Exploration Type: 1 #JK00001 represents the data ID